 Why use a clicker instead of food lure training?

-Using food as reward is still an essential part of training, at least initially.
+- Using food as a reward is still an essential part of training, at least initially.
 However, using food rewards alone has some drawbacks:

 - Over-treating can lead to obesity.

 - Some dogs will grow bored and stop learning if the treats are not used correctly.

 - The treat may distract the dog from understanding exactly what he did to earn the reward.

 - Treating can lead to the dog refusing to perform a task unless the treat is produced, meaning the dogs will end up only doing as he is asked when the treat is on show.

 - Clicker training is consistent among everyone that uses it.
 Unlike verbal commands, which differ between family members, the click remains the same.

 - As with any training, start in an environment that you and your dog are comfortable and relaxed in.

 - Begin to associate the click with a reward by following a click-treat-click-treat-click pattern, holding the clicker out of sight.